acatone-git/Factory_Reset_RP2P/README.md

 - Click on the gear icon (Load Packet) & select the file "U2.5_20211221_user.pac"
 - Wait for the blue bar at the bottom to complete the loading & then press on the play icon (Start Downloading)
 - Now connect a **good** USB to USB-C cable to your Laptop / PC  & Turn the RP2+ completely off! **[VERY IMPORTANT]**
-- On the RP2+ press the volume down & the volume up simultaneously **BEFORE** connecting the USB-C Cable
+- On the RP2+, press & hold the volume down & the volume up simultaneously **BEFORE** connecting the USB-C Cable to it
-- If everything goes well, the recovery process should begin shortly.
-The factory reset will be complete once "passed" appears under "progress"
+- If everything goes well, the recovery process should begin shortly & you can release the buttons.
+- The factory reset will be complete once "Passed" appears (in green) under "Progress"
 - If any error occurs at this stage, try a different cable, poor quality cables will crash the application & fail the reset
-- Once passed, unplug the RP2+ from the PC & turn it on, the first time boot will take a while but it's normal
+- Once complete, unplug the RP2+ from the Laptop / PC & turn it on, the first time boot will be a bit slow but it's normal
 - That's it, your RP2+ is back to square one!

 ## Credits & Thanks